SHUD-System/rSHUD/README.md

 - www.shud.xyz

 ## SHUD
-The Solver of Hydrological Unstructured Domain (SHUD) is a multiprocess, multi-scale hydrologic model where the major hydrological processes are fully coupled using the semi-discrete finite volume method.
+The Simulator for Hydrological Unstructured Domain (SHUD) is a multiprocess, multi-scale hydrologic model where the major hydrological processes are fully coupled using the semi-discrete finite volume method.

 This package can be used with the AutoSHUD project, that can build modeling domain automatically.